Danktronics/Influo/README.md

 * Pull from any git repository (some popular providers are github and gitlab)
 * Build and deploy with logs all in one place
 * Easy configuration using the ubiquitous JSON format
-* Quick deployments thanks to Rust
+* Quick deployments and low memory footprint thanks to Rust

+## Wiki

+Use the [Influo wiki](https://github.com/Danktronics/Influo/wiki) to get deploying in minutes!

+## Notes
+Influo does not log with **buffered** stdout so if you use Python make sure to put the `-u` flag for unbuffered outputs.